 Qualified applications are submitted to a review panel comprised of Washington, DC residents with backgrounds and/or experience in humanities programming or scholarship.
 These panelists score the proposals assigned to them based on an established rubric that closely aligns with the questions in the application.
 After the reading and scoring period, panelists convene in person to discuss the merits and deficiencies of the applications in their cohort and to finalize their rankings under the guidance of HumanitiesDC grants staff and board members.
 All panelists, staff and board members are expected to remain impartial as they undertake their respective parts in the evaluation process.
 HumanitiesDC requires that all involved recuse themselves from review of any application that presents a personal or professional conflict of interest, and panelists must sign a statement acknowledging that they will adhere to this policy.

 The rankings presented by the panelists are adjusted according to thematic, geographic, and audience diversity by the HumanitiesDC grants staff and a final slate of proposed projects are submitted to the HumanitiesDC board for approval.

 HumanitiesDC will notify applicants of their status (funded or denied) no more than 45 days after the application deadline.
 Grant award recipients will receive an official grant award letter through the online system which will include a link to submit acceptance forms and to sign the grant conditions.
 Denied applicants will be given one week to request a summary of panelist comments.

 For award recipients, the date of payment is subject to the availability of funds and the processing of required documentation.
-Awards are disbursed via direct deposit, and all awarded applicants are required to submit an automated clearing house (ACH) form which is made available through the online grants portal.
+Awards are disbursed via direct deposit.
+Awarded applicants are required to submit a W-9 form, and an ACH form which is made available through the online grants portal.